Curse of the Crystal Coconut

 Curse of the Crystal Coconut is the sixth studio album by Scottish heavy metal band Alestorm.
 It was released on 29 May 2020 via Napalm Records.
 The album was recorded at Krabi Road, Thailand with the band's long-time producer Lasse Lammert.
 It was preceded by four singles: "Treasure Chest Party Quest", "Tortuga", "Fannybaws" and "Pirate Metal Drinking Crew".

 Background and recording

 The album was recorded at Krabi Road, Thailand with producer Lasse Lammert in January 2020.
 The album was mixed and mastered in the LSD Studios in Lübeck, Germany in February 2020.
-The music videos for the singles were filmed alongside the album in Thailand back in January.
+The music videos for the singles were filmed alongside the album in Thailand in January.
 The band had seventeen shows in the summer that had to be cancelled due to the COVID-19 pandemic.

 Speaking with Metal Injection about the lyrics in the album, lead vocalist Christopher Bowes stated: